4dboard/Proxy-yxorP/docs/classes/MongoDB/Operation/Aggregate.md

    name as a string or the index key pattern as a document.
 If specified, then the query system will only consider plans using the hinted index.

+ * let (document): Map of parameter names and values.
+Values must be constant or closed expressions that do not reference document fields.
+   Parameters can then be accessed as variables in an aggregate expression context (e.g. "$$var").

+   This is not supported for server versions < 5.0 and will result in an exception at execution time if used.

  * maxTimeMS (integer): The maximum amount of time to allow the query to run.

  * readConcern (MongoDB\Driver\ReadConcern): Read concern.

-   This is not supported for server versions < 3.2 and will result in an exception at execution time if used.

  * readPreference (MongoDB\Driver\ReadPreference): Read preference.

    This option is ignored if an $out or $merge stage is specified.

  * session (MongoDB\Driver\Session): Client session.

-   Sessions are not supported for server versions < 3.6.

  * typeMap (array): Type map for BSON deserialization.
 This will be applied to the returned Cursor (it is not sent to the server).